microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtMobileAppConfigurationAssignment.md

   - `[WindowsInformationProtectionWipeActionId <String>]`: key: id of windowsInformationProtectionWipeAction
   - `[WindowsManagedAppProtectionId <String>]`: key: id of windowsManagedAppProtection

-TARGET <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>: Base type for assignment targets.
+TARGET <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>: Base type for assignment targets.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
   - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.